 Digital Realty claims sustainability award at REITworld 2018

-It’s no secret that data centres are power-thirsty, which means any innovations in energy efficiency and sustainability are much lauded.
+It’s no secret that data centers are power-thirsty, which means any innovations in energy efficiency and sustainability are much lauded.

 According to the company, the award recognises Nareit member companies that have produced superior, measurable results from the implementation of sustainable business practices.